Easy Layered Banana Pudding

 Make an Extra Bowl to Give Away

-I did have enough pudding mixture left over to make a smaller round casserole dish full of banana pudding for my son to have at his house.
-This will allow you one to keep and one to give away. 🙂
+If you are serving this in a baking dish, you will have enough pudding mixture left over to make a smaller round casserole dish full of banana pudding.
+This will allow you one to keep and one to give away.

 Instant Pudding– Instant pudding sets up fast in this recipe.
-I like to use the Jell-O brand.
-Again, use your favorite brand.
-Vanilla Pudding is so good.
+I like to use Jello Instant Vanilla Pudding Mix.
+Use your favorite brand.
+The vanilla pudding layer is rich and creamy.

 Cream Cheese- One block of softened cream cheese is all you will need for this recipe.
 Make sure the cream cheese is very soft before trying to mix.